 colours for example- you can even print CMYK photos!

-- Click on the little drum dopples to see the different tones you can achieve with each colour.
+Click on the little drum Dopples to see the different swatches for each colour:

 25% 50% 100%